11grossmane/child-process-function/README.md

 # spawn-function ![travis](https://travis-ci.org/11grossmane/child-process-function.svg?branch=master)

-spawn-function is a node library for running function in parallel.
+This is a node library for running functions in parallel.
 Unlike other commonly used libraries that claim parallelism, but are actually confined to the concurrency pattern of promises and javascript's event-loop, spawn-function uses node's built-in child_process library to create actual parallelism for blazing fast execution.

 ## Installation